 6201 Completes her first rail tour since 2012 by going from London to the West Somerset Railway and back.

-With 5 revenue earning tours left in the 2016, 6201 Princess Elizabeth was withdrawn prematurely from service because of early signs of problems with 5 small boiler tubes.
+With 5 revenue earning tours left in 2016, 6201 Princess Elizabeth was withdrawn prematurely from service because of early signs of problems with 5 small boiler tubes.
 All 123 tubes will be replaced along with many other parts which will all help improve reliability.

 With the return to steam a high priority, the society make arrangements for the locomotive to go to Carnforth for further repairs.